-&lt;sup>9In the issue, the independent clause is followed by a dependent clause that contains all the facts needed to resolve the issue.
+9In the issue, the independent clause is rollowed by a dependent clause that contains all the facts needed to resolve the issue.

-&lt;sup>10Summary answer should begin with a direct answer to the issue.
-Also courts are somewhat unpredictable so answer in terms of what should happen rather than what a court will do.
+10 Summary answer should begin with a direct answer to the Also courts are somewhat unpredictable so answer in terms of what should happen rather than what a court will do.

-&lt;sup>11Try to include a concise statement of your rule in the summary answer.
+11 Try to include a concise statement of your rule in the summary answer.

 Since Mr. Webber tried to make the negotiations less businesslike by using silly language and rags and oil, the court will view his intent as joking.
-Mr. Chaklos may argue that the seriousness of his own subsequent actions should indicate that the tone of the exchange was serious; however, since the response of Mr. Chaklos was not reasonable, it should not be weighed heavily.
-Facts:
+12 Mr. Chaklos may argue that the seriousness of his own subsequent actions should indicate that the tone of the exchange was serious; however, since the response of Mr. Chaklos was not reasonable, it should not be weighed heavily.
+13 Facts:

 Mr. Chaklos has sued our client, Mr. Webber, for failing to perform his side of an agreement that Chaklos claims the two reached last June.
 Chaklos claims Webber agreed to trade a fully-restored 1957 Chevy for a six-pack of beer.
-11